-This Quick Guide to Faiths and Cultures aims to teach us about some of the main religions of Paradigm customers, so that we can better understand the diverse cultures and faiths held by our neighbours, and how they are observed.
+This Cultural Diversity Guidance aims to inform us about some of the main religions of Paradigm customers, so that we can better understand the diverse cultures and faiths held by our neighbours, and how they are observed.

 Access to Our Services

-We aim to ensure everyone has equal access to our services and in particular take into account the needs of disabled, vulnerable and disadvantaged groups.
+We aim to ensure everyone is able to access our services and in particular take into account the needs of disabled, vulnerable and disadvantaged groups.

-- If you call us we can arrange an interpretor and customers can also contact us using Typetalk.
+- If you call us we can arrange an interpreter.

-- If you visit our offices we provide portable hearing loops.
+- If you visit our offices we can provide portable hearing loops.

-Equality Impact Assessments (EIAs) are the method we use to review our services to ensure that they are equally available to any customer who needs to use them irrespective of who they are and where they live.
-We look at the customer characteristic groups defined by the Equality Act 2010 which are:
+Impact Assessments (IAs) are the method we use to review our services to ensure that they are available to any customer who needs to use them irrespective of who they are and where they live.

 Where any barriers to accessing our services are identified we look to see how we can remove or overcome them.
 If we find that one group of customers have a different experience of our service and express lower satisfaction than other customer groups we will investigate further to identify potential reasons for this and whether further action is needed to address this difference in experience.